Ojibwe religion: Drumming, singing, and dancing

-Drumming, singing, and dancing have all played a role in traditional Ojibwe ritual.
+Drumming, singing, and dancing play a role in Ojibwe ritual.
 Songs primarily derive from visions and are considered the property of the visionary.
-These often consist of cryptic phrases intended for a specific purpose, usually to achieve success in hunting; each song may be directed to the owner of a different species.
-Other songs in Ojibwe culture serve to retell myths, or accompany the administration of medicine to enforce its potency.
+These often consist of cryptic phrases intended for a specific purpose, usually to achieve success in hunting; each song may be directed to the owner manitou of a different species.
+Other Ojibwe songs serve to retell myths, or accompany the administration of medicine to enforce its potency.

-Ojibwe traditionally observed various seasonal celebrations, marking it with feasts of thanksgiving to the manitouk.
-These feasts could be held to mark the dies maple sap run in spring, the first wild berries in summer, the wild rice harvest in fall, and when the first wild animals were hunted in late fall.
-There might also be a midwinter feast dedicated to the bears and their Owner.
+Ojibwe people traditionally observed seasonal celebrations with feasts of thanksgiving to the manitouk.
+These feasts could be held to mark the maple sap run in spring, the first wild berries in summer, the wild rice harvest in fall, and when the first wild animals were hunted in late fall.
+There might also be a midwinter feast dedicated to the bears and the manitou that owns them.
 These seasonal celebrations could include prayers, dances, songs, and the burning of offerings.
 Dances often initiate the movement of manitouk.

 Any Ojibwe, if inspired by a manitouk, might institute a new dance, feast, or ritual.
 There are also cases of dances being adopted from other Native peoples.
 In 1878, for instance, certain Ojibwe adopted the Dream Dance from Dakota people.
-The central feature of this tradition was a circular dance based on the Grass Dance of the prairies and plains peoples.
-The Dream Dance remained active among Ojibwes into at least the late 20th century.
+The central feature of this tradition was a circular dance based on the Grass Dance of the Prairies and Plains Natives.
+The Dream Dance remained active among Ojibwe communities into at least the late 20th century.
 Some Ojibwe living near the Plains region also engaged in the sun dance, a practice likely adopted from the Cree.